Diosmin is a chemical called a flavonoid that is found in some plants. It's most commonly found in citrus fruits.

 Login for details - Coronary artery bypass graft (CABG) surgery.
 It is unclear if oral diosmin, as part of a micronized purified flavonoid fraction, is beneficial for patients undergoing CABG surgery.

 Login for details - Diabetes.
-It is unclear if oral diosmin, as part of a micronized purified flavonoid fraction, is beneficial for diabetes.
+It is unclear if oral diosmin, as part of a micronized purified flavonoid fraction or in combination with other compounds, is beneficial for diabetes.

 Login for details - Lymphedema.
 It is unclear if oral diosmin, as part of a micronized purified flavonoid fraction or in combination with other compounds, is beneficial for lymphedema.